promcon/website/content/2019-munich/talks/prometheus-and-jaeger-a-match-made-in-heaven.md

 ---
-title: "Prometheus and Jaeger: A match made in heaven!"
+title: "Prometheus and Jaeger: A Match Made in Heaven!"
 ---

-## Prometheus and Jaeger: A match made in heaven!
+## Prometheus and Jaeger: A Match Made in Heaven!

 Speaker: [Goutham Veeramachaneni](/2019-munich/speakers/Goutham Veeramachaneni/)